• Request Info

 About NSFA

-The Center for National Security and Foreign Affairs (NSFA) is a research center that provides critical insights on national and international security challenges and foreign policy solutions through policy-relevant research, education, and engagement with a global perspective.
+The Center for National Security and Foreign Affairs (NSFA) is a research center that provides critical insights into national and international security challenges and foreign policy solutions through policy-relevant research, education, and engagement with a global perspective.
 NSFA faculty, fellows, and affiliates conduct research and publish policy briefs, reports, articles, and books that inform security and foreign affairs policy on topics of expertise:

-• Territorial & maritime security & disputes
+• Territorial/maritime disputes & maritime security

-• U.S. national security strategies
+• Economic security & energy security in U.S. national security

 NSFA also leads dialogues to build a deeper understanding of these critical issues by regularly engaging the university community, scholars, the media, and the general public on national security and foreign affairs issues through talks given by prominent officials and scholars, roundtables, and workshops.
 A number of sponsored events focus on the U.S. relationship with Japan, acknowledging the military and diplomatic legacy of U.S. Senator Howard H. Baker, Jr., a World War II Navy veteran and former U.S. Ambassador to Japan, for whom the Baker School of Public Policy and Public Affairs is named.